charge investigation guide [paypal billing]

 What is the PayPal recurring charge?

 A PayPal recurring charge on your bank statement means a merchant is billing you automatically through a PayPal billing agreement.
 PayPal functions as a payment processor — the charge originates from a third-party merchant, but because PayPal processes the transaction, your bank statement shows PayPal's descriptor instead of the merchant's name.
+Similar unexpected charges like a DoorDash charge can also appear due to delivery subscriptions or shared accounts.

 Common bank statement descriptors